tinyclub/linux-lab/README.md

 Debug it:

-    Compile the kernel with CONFIG_DEBUG_INFO=y and boot it:
+    Compile the kernel with `CONFIG_DEBUG_INFO=y` and debug it directly:

+    $ make BOARD=malta debug

+    Or debug it in two steps:

     $ make BOARD=malta boot DEBUG=1

     Open a new terminal:

+    $ make env | grep KERNEL_OUTPUT
+    /labs/linux-lab/output/mipsel/linux-4.6-malta/

-    $ gdb output/mipsel/linux-4.6-malta/vmlinux
+    $ mipsel-linux-gnu-gdb output/mipsel/linux-4.6-malta/vmlinux
     (gdb) target remote :1234
     (gdb) b kernel_entry
     (gdb) b start_kernel
+    (gdb) b do_fork
     (gdb) c
+    (gdb) c
+    (gdb) c
+    (gdb) bt

+    Note: some commands have been already added in `.gdbinit`, you can customize it for yourself.

 Save your changes: